 Mesa and Road East II, 1952

 We’d just driven this road through Abiquiu on our way to Santa Fe.
 It hasn’t changed much at all and the cottonwoods are still there, hugging the river bank.
 If you’re familiar with her work and take a drive from Santa Fe to Abiquiu, on to Ghost Ranch and Taos, the mesas, trees and ribboned red rock shapes will look very familiar.
-You might experience a beautiful deja vu, that you’ve always known these places.
-When you step out to take it all in, you might feel like you’re standing in one of her paintings.
+You might experience a beautiful deja vu that you’ve always known these places.
+When you step out to take it all in, you might feel like you’re standing in one of her paintings … and you are.

 O’Keeffe was health-minded and avoided canned and processed foods, which is why her garden was a priority.
 One of the primary reasons she bought the Abiquiu house was because the four acre property had good soil and water for planting, so she could grow and cook her own organic produce.
 She also walked twice a day, read health magazines, and valued the advice of LeLord Kordel and nutritionist Adelle Davis who used cooking methods that would ‘retain maximum food values.”